irobot-ros/ros2-performance/proposals/intraprocess_communication.md

 several additional operations: it has to store the message in the ring buffer, monitor the number of `Subscription`s, and extract the message.

-The result is that from the latency and CPU utilization point of view, it is convenient to use inter-process communication only when the message size is at least 5KB.
+The result is that from the latency and CPU utilization point of view, it is convenient to use intra-process communication only when the message size is at least 5KB.